usnistgov/oscal-tools/xslt/generate/readme.md

 The industry-leading Saxon processor[https://www.saxonica.com/products/products.xml](https://www.saxonica.com/products/products.xml) has been relied on for development and testing.

 The codebase should function to produce the same outputs in any conformant XSLT engine supporting the necessary functions (as described below).
+Since Saxon is [readily available](https://sourceforge.net/projects/saxon/files/Saxon-HE/10/Java/), Saxon syntax is given below for convenience.

-### tldr; Java Saxon CL
+### Java Saxon CL

 For SaxonHE, EE and PE (requires Saxon 10):

 >  $ java -jar /path/to/saxon-he-10.jar -xsl:generate-oscal.xsl make=system-security-plan -it:*make-catalog*

 Produces a catalog.
-Adjust the `-it` setting as needed.
+Adjust the `-it` (initial template) setting as needed.

 This will run in versions of Saxon before 10, but support for the `random-number-generator()`[https://www.w3.org/TR/xpath-functions-31/#func-random-number-generator](https://www.w3.org/TR/xpath-functions-31/#func-random-number-generator) function (needed for UUID generation) comes into SaxonHE only with version 10.